-For this report I only traveled a few miles from home.
-We went to a free seminar a couple of evenings ago in Mt Vernon, titled Eating Wild, presented by ASPI (Appalachia - Science in the Public Interest.)
+For this report, my husband and I traveled just a few miles from home.
+We went to a free seminar recently in Mt Vernon, Kentucky, titled Eating Wild, presented by ASPI (Appalachia - Science in the Public Interest.)
 The approximately twenty people in attendance learned about many common edible plants that grow in Southeast Kentucky … Continue reading Eating Wild: Food From Your Own Backyard